 It's probably going to be back!...
 Yeah, none of us are excited.
 As you shouldn't, but I'm going for big improvements, especially in my characters and world building.

 I'll try to get a few betas as well as intensely *cough* check over grammar/word usage and tense problems.
 I really appreciate the comments from last year because they were incredibly helpful.

 Thank you!!
-Thank you for the contest, long-gone Kiel.
-Thank you for your awesome partner generator—for that I'll be eternally grateful.
+Thank you, Kiel's awesome partner generator—for that I'll be eternally grateful.
 Thank you, everyone who supported me.
 Thank you, thank you, thank you for being supportive

 for the most part of my first published storygame here.

 "Trust is something hard to e-arn.
 When you have it, never break it because betrayal is worst in those held dear." - me, the betrayer